 If we type http://xxxxx.selcdn.ru/site/ in our browser, we’ll be returned the index page with the text “Hello, world!”.

-Under 404 error, enter the path of the file the user will be sent to if he requests a non-existent file.
+Under 404 error, enter the path of the file the user will be sent if they requests a non-existent file.

 We then assign it as the error file.
-If we enter a path to a non-existant page in our browser (for example, http://xxxxx.selcdn.ru/site/1), then we’ll be redirected to the error page we set, and the text “Page not found” will be displayed in our browser.
+If we enter a path to a non-existant page in our browser (for example, http://xxxxx.selcdn.ru/site/1), then we’ll be redirected to our error page, and the text “Page not found” will be displayed in our browser.
 Error pages can be assigned for different codes, including 404, 307, and 200.

-By checking the box next to Web listing, you can determine how the contents of our catalog are organized:
+By checking the box next to Web listing, we can determine how the contents of our catalog are organized: